 With advance notice, group tours can be given in ASL, led by a Deaf Museum Educator.
 (Please see Group Visits to make arrangements.)

 For Auschwitz.
 Not long ago.
 Not far away., an audio guide is available in English, Spanish, French, Hebrew, Mandarin, German, Polish, or Russian.
 It is included with the price of admission and will greatly enhance your exhibition experience.
-Visitors may use their own earbuds/headphones or purchase disposable headphones for $2.
+Visitors may use their own earbuds/headphones (not Bluetooth compatible; headphone jack required) or purchase disposable headphones for $2.

 Service animals are welcome.